yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-Started.md

 Managing packages using Bower can be done using the following commands:

 ```
-# search for a dependency in the Bower registry
+# Search for a dependency in the Bower registry.
 bower search <dep>

-# install one or more dependencies
+# Install one or more dependencies.
 bower install <dep>..<depN>

-# list out the dependencies you have installed for a project
+# List out the dependencies you have installed for a project.
 bower list

-# update a dependency to the latest version available
+# Update a dependency to the latest version available.
 bower update <dep>
 ```